AcidEx/ManyCopy/README.md

 # ManyCopy

 *DISCLAIMER*

-I - AcidEx - have used OpenAI's Codex to build this app from version1.1.5-1.1.7. prior builds were made by ChatGPT5 under my direction.
+"I - AcidEx - have used OpenAI's Codex to build this app from version1.1.5-1.1.7. prior builds were made by ChatGPT5 under my direction.
-The entire idea, design, and testing of this app was done by myself, but the coding was done by Codex.
+The entire idea, design, and testing of this app was done by myself, but the coding was done by Codex."

+## Description

 ManyCopy is a Windows utility that copies 1 or more source files into many folders.
 The app supports sequential folder generation with optional range